 Jane Stoddart (13 October 1805 – 1 March 1896)

-Jane was the daughter of Rev John and Ruth Stoddart and sister of Robert Wilson Stoddart.
+Jane was the daughter of Rev. John and Ruth Stoddart and sister of Robert Wilson Stoddart.
 She was born in Northampton and baptised at St Peter’s Church in Northampton on 15th October 1805.
 She never married and does not appear to have an occupation.
-In 1861 she was living in Lewisham as a lodger, and is described as a clergyman’s daughter.
+In 1861 she was living in Lewisham as a lodger, and was described as a clergyman’s daughter.
 She continued to lodge in Lewisham – at 3 Hindsley Place and then 11 Albion Road .
 She died in Lewisham aged 90 years old.

 Rev. Robert Wilson Stoddart (20 July 1810 – 14 July 1898)

 Robert was the son of the Reverend John Stoddart, Master of Northampton Grammar School.
 He was born in Northampton and went to school at Northampton Grammar.
 He went up to Jesus College Cambridge in March 1829.
 He was awarded a B.A. in 1833, an M.A. in 1836 and a Bachelor of Divinity (B.D.) in 1873.
 He was ordained in 1833 and was the Vicar of Hundon, near Clare in Suffolk from 1839-1879.